matgarz/SOENproject/README.md

 This project is to be developed using Agile Development methods over four sprints, spanning ten weeks total.
 The final deliverable consists of a prototype demonstrating the core functionality and workflows.

-allowing the university students in the city to discover, register for and attend various events.
-The website is easy to use with the help of QR Codes.

 # Project Features

 # Team Members